oz123/awesome-c/README.md

 * [Clang][38] - Compiler for LLVM.
 Supports C11.
 [NCSA][39].
 * [distcc][452] - Program that allows builds to be distributed among several machines.
 [GPL-2.0+][8].
+* [Firm][361] - Library that provides a graph-based intermediate
+  representation, optimizations and assembly code generation suitable for use in compilers.
+Comes with an example C front-end under the same license.
+[LGPL-2.1][15].
 * [GCC][40] - Provides a C compiler as part of its compiler set.
 Supports C11.
 [GPL-3.0+][41].
 * [PCC][74] - Venerable compiler.
 Supports C99.
 [Various licenses][75], all